Short Story Theatre

 5-10 MINUTES LONG.

-THEY CAN BE RECORDED WITH VOICE MEMOS ON AN IPHONE.
+STORIES CAN BE RECORDED USING VOICE MEMOS ON AN IPHONE.

 SUBMIT TO DONNA@SHORTSTORYTHEATRE.COM